 The Master of Arts in International Higher Education program at this first-tier research university outlines the major trends and issues affecting this fast-growing field and provides the skills to understand and analyze policy, practice, and theory.

 Designed to provide you with a deep understanding of and a scholarly perspective on global higher education, this master’s program examines challenges and opportunities in different geographic regions, and explores such cross-cutting topics as leadership and management, economics and finance, and teaching learning, and student affairs in the field--from global and regional standpoints.
-The program is directed by Hans de Wit, a recognized authority on global higher education and director of Boston College’s Center for International Higher Education (CIHE), and coordinated by Laura E. Rumbley, associate director of CIHE.
+The program is directed by Hans de Wit, a recognized authority on global higher education and director of Boston College’s Center for International Higher Education (CIHE), and coordinated by Rebecca Schendel, associate director of CIHE.
 Contributions from faculty and guest lecturers from around the world add authentic international dimension to the topics at hand.
 This engagement is facilitated by online and onsite coursework options, which also allow students to explore worldwide field placement opportunities.

 As a result of successful completion of the MA in International Higher Education, students should:

 Education should level the playing field – we feel the same way about financial aid.

 The Lynch School of Education and Human Development provides more than $7.5 million in financial aid to students each year.
 As a result, the quality of BC’s instruction, the benefit of our alumni network, and the impact a BC degree will have on your employment options is both affordable and invaluable.
 Here’s why:

 This program consists of 10 courses for a total of 30 credits.

 The program generally takes 2 years to complete.